Collective Noun: Collective nouns are the names given to groups...Read More

 The Alchemist, War & Peace, Cherry Tree

 HSBC, Citibank, HDFC

 Ø When Proper Nouns act as Common Nouns→

 Sometimes a proper noun is used as a common noun.
-This happens when a proper noun is considered as a reference or is treated as an ideal example of something and another noun or pronoun is compared with it.
+This happens when a proper noun is considered a reference or an ideal example of some attribute.

 Ø Capitalization of Proper Nouns→